valensupport/valensupport.github.io/pages/web_services.md

 `https://insureright.valen.com/api/2/reports/insureright/scoring/12345/predict`

-In this example the **solution** is InsureRight, which is our workers' compensation.
+In this example the **solution** is InsureRight, which is our workers' compensation model.
 In this case we are making a Predict Pulse report retrieval submission, which requires the ‘scoreID’ or ‘score_key’ be sent to the production system.

 ##### Request Data